bartcant/FiatRelay/README.md

 # Fiat-Relay

-Fiat-Relay is an Ethereum Smart Contract and Banking solution that covers one of the immediate needs to the blockchain industry.
-Namely to provide an low cost, fast and automated solution to pay-out any Ether Balance that is the outcome of a Smart Contract that exist on the Ethereum blockchain.
+Fiat-Relay Smart contract is an Ethereum Smart Contract and Banking solution that covers one of the immediate needs for the blockchain industry.
+Namely, to provide an low cost, fast and automated solution for pay-out of any Ether Balance to a beneficiary that is the outcome of a Smart Contract execution on the Ethereum blockchain.
-Currently Smart contracts on Ethereum network are covered in Ether.
-Other Blockchains are dealing with BTC or any other crypto currency.
-Due to the nature of the blockchain technology fiat currency can only be obtained after a user converts his or her crypto currency via an exchange (Coinbase, Poloniex, ShapeShift) and instructs the exchange to pay-out the fiat currency back to its original bankaccount on file.
-This process requires multiple steps by the user, and could lead up to 5-7 days of delay before final fiat converted amount is deposited on a bankaccount
+Currently Smart contracts on Ethereum network are transactiong in Ether, the crypto-currency underpinning the Ethereum Blockchain.
+Other Blockchains are dealing in BTC or other types of crypto currency.
+Due to the nature of the blockchain technology fiat currency can only be obtained after a user converts his or her crypto currency via a Crypto-Exchange (Poloniex, ShapeShift, etc) and instructs the Crypto-Exchange to pay-out the converetd fiat currency back to the user's bank account on file.
+This process requires multiple steps by the user, and could lead up to 5-7 days of processing before final fiat converted amount is deposited on a bank account

-Fiat Relay is an open-source initiative by Capgemini to provide an automated solution for existing smart contracts on Ethereum to immediately connect with a service to exchange  crypto currency to fiat and for payment delivery of the converted amount  through the regular banking payment network to an identified beneficiary.
+Fiat Relay is an open-source initiative lead by Capgemini and participating financial institutions to provide an automated solution for existing smart contracts on Ethereum to immediately connect with:
+1. a service to exchange  crypto currency to fiat and
+1. for payment delivery of the converted fiat amount through the regular banking payment network to an identified beneficiary.

-This solution requires no need for the user to become a client of an existing crypto exchange or requires any manual action from the beneficiary for receiving the Pay-out amount in USD, provided that all mandatory and required payment information is available to the Fiat-Relay contract
+This solution no longer requires a user to become a client of an existing crypto exchange and removes any manual action from the beneficiary for receiving his/her  pay-out amount in USD, provided that all mandatory and required payment information is available to the Fiat-Relay Smart Contract.

 ## Functionality
-The main functionality this solution provides include:
+The main functionality this solution provides includes:

-1. verification of an Ethereum message that contains the Ether that is specified to be paid to a beneficiary (eg. An Ethereum Contract has provided a payment for X amount of Ether to the Fiat-Relay smart contract)
+1. Verification of an Ethereum message that contains the Ether that is specified to be paid to a beneficiary (eg. An Ethereum Contract has provided a payment for X amount of Ether to the Fiat-Relay smart contract)
-1. verification that payment details information is available for the disbursement of the Ether to the beneficiary
+1. Verification that the payment details information is available for the disbursement of the converted Ether amount to the beneficiary
+1. Ability to immediately and automatically convert Ether to Fiat using a participating crypto-Exchange provider
-1. Ability to update of the payment status based on the information received from the Bank and the Fiat Payment network
+1. Ability to update the payment status based on the information received from the Bank and the Fiat Payment network
-1. Ability to return the ether funds back to the Originating Ethereum contract in case of failures (eg. insufficient or incorrect payment information, suspicious payment activity)
+1. Ability to return Any Ether funds back to the Originating Ethereum contract in case of failures (eg. insufficient or incorrect payment information, suspicious payment activity, etc)

 Note: In Ethereum Contracts have the ability to send "messages" to other contracts.
 Messages are virtual objects that are never serialized and exist only in the Ethereum execution environment.
 A message contains:
 * The sender of the message (implicit)